-At this point I imagine many of you are left questioning where some of your money is going am I right?
+At this point I imagine many of you are left questioning where some of your money is going.
 I’m sure that your take home income minus your total fixed and variable expenses leaves you with a number that you just don’t see sitting in your bank account.

 That right there is unaccounted for spending.
-Usually, it comes in the from spur of the moment ATM withdrawls.
-You know what I’m talking about. $40 withdrawl to buy a few necessities like milk, eggs and butter and then somehow somewhere the difference was spent on something that you cannot remember and account for later.
+Usually, it comes in the form of spur of the moment ATM withdrawals.
+You know what I’m talking about. $40 withdrawal to buy a few necessities like milk, eggs and butter and then somehow somewhere the difference was spent on something that you cannot remember and account for later.

 Once you’ve got a solid idea of how much is coming in and how much is going out you’re ready to start making budget adjustments.

 If you’re in a situation where your take home income isn’t enough to cover your fixed and variable expenses then it’s time to start cutting expenses where you can.

 The cool thing about variable expenses is that they are variable – meaning you can manipulate and change them to reduce your financial commitment.
 Things like cable, internet, cell phones and grocery budgets can be changed, modified and altered to suit your budget.
 Call up your service providers and see if they would be willing to cut you a deal.
 I’m betting that most if not all of your providers would gladly work with you rather than lose you as a customer.

 If you’re in a situation where you’re in the green and you’re fortunate to have left over income every month then why not cut back anyway?
 Any savings you are able to accrue by reducing your variable expenses goes straight to your savings and helps grow that nest egg even faster!
 Making even a few of these 10 simple changes to your lifestyle can save you even more money!